Skip to content

 Section 9.2.
 Correspondence and uncertainty principles in Quantum Physics.

 Section 9.3.
-Communication formats for describing scientific texts.
+Communication forms for describing scientific texts.

-We apply the Communication formats for describing scientific texts to consider the organization of contents in terms of diagrams and designs as well as the application of procedures in terms of dialogues and discourses.
-Examples of these communication formats are described in terms of Nobel Lectures related to matter waves, diffraction of electrons, and correspondence and uncertainty principles.
+We apply the Communication forms for describing scientific texts to consider the organization of contents in terms of diagrams and designs as well as the application of procedures in terms of dialogues and discourses.
+Examples of these communication forms are described in terms of in connection with Nobel Lectures related to matter waves, diffraction of electrons, and correspondence and uncertainty principles.

 9.1.
 From a theoretical proposition to an experimental demonstration.